void-linux/void-docs/src/installation/guides/fde.md

 # Full Disk Encryption

-Your drive's block device and other information may be different, so make sure it is correct.
+**Warning**: Your drive's block device and other information may be different, so make sure it is correct.

+## Partitioning

-Boot the live image and login.
+Boot a live image and login.

-Create a single physical partition on the disk using `cfdisk`, marking it bootable.
+Create a single physical partition on the disk using [cfdisk](https://man.voidlinux.org/cfdisk), marking it as bootable.
 For an MBR system, the partition layout should look like the following.

 ```
 # fdisk -l /dev/sda